nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 ```

 The Job manifest for the Job Queue `alpha` will contain a definition for the
-environmental variable `ENVIRONMENT` with the value `production`, while the
+environment variable `ENVIRONMENT` with the value `production`, while the
 definition for the `beta` worker will contain the value `development`.

-> Please note, that whenever you override the list, it will override the whole list and not merge entries.
+> Please note that whenever you override the list, it will override the whole list and not merge entries.
-> You must duplicate the entries, if you need to keep some of the entries from `defaults`.
+> You must duplicate the entries if you need to keep some of the entries from `defaults`.